inspec/inspec/docs-chef-io/content/inspec/resources/parse_config.md

 ## Options

-This resource supports the following options for parsing configuration data.
-Use them in an `options` block stated outside of (and immediately before) the actual test:
+This resource supports multiple options to parse configuration data.
+Use the options in an `options` block stated outside of (and immediately before) the actual test.
+For example:

     options = {
         assignment_regex: /^\s*([^:]*?)\s*:\s*(.*?)\s*$/,